XK9274/ncspotcli-compile-miyoo/README.md

 - The current credentials file gets stored in /tmp/ so it resets every boot, i'm tempted to leave it this way due to the nature of the MMPs security - this file contains tokens and secrets
 - You need a premium account, no getting around this - it's a librespot/spotify thing
 - You can't background the app, terminal closing will kill the child processes
-- You can't background the app, no really, the mmp really doesn't have enough memory to run Main and Spotify.
+- You can't background the app, no really, the mmp really doesn't have enough memory to run Main and ncspot.
 - It's the same story if you turn the screen off, the audio will stop.
 - Sometimes audio gets buggy, tap the power button twice to repair
 - Sometimes just changes song all on its own